Purpose

 Inclusion Criteria

-• A previous diagnosis of BE (not an inclusion criteria for healthy volunteers) - Subjects must be over the age of 18 but less than 70 year of age. - Subjects must be able to give informed consent - Subjects must have no solid food for 4 hours prior to the procedure, and only clear liquids for 2 hours prior to the procedure.
+• A previous diagnosis of BE (not an inclusion criteria for healthy volunteers) - Participants 18 years and older with a previous diagnosis of GERD - Participants 14 years and older with a previous diagnosis of EoE (not an inclusion criteria for healthy volunteers) - Health participants over the age of 18 but less than 85 years of age - Participants must be able to give informed consent - Participants must have no solid food for 4 hours prior to the procedure, and only clear liquids for 2 hours prior to the procedure.

 Exclusion Criteria

-• Subjects over 70 years of age - Subjects with the inability to swallow pills and capsules. - Subjects with a strong gag reflex - Esophageal fistula and/or esophageal strictures with a stricture diameter that is smaller than the diameter of the capsule. - Pregnancy.
-If the subject is unsure, she will be asked to take a pregnancy test.
+• Participants over 85 years of age - Participants with the inability to swallow pills and capsules. - Participants with a strong gag reflex - Esophageal fistula and/or esophageal strictures with a stricture diameter that is smaller than the diameter of the capsule. - Participants who are pregnant.
+In case of women of child bearing age, we will ask them if they are pregnant and if unsure; ask them to take a pregnancy test.

 Study Design